 Practice Healthy Thinking

 Practice healthy thoughts by practicing positive and realistic thinking patterns, working to accept change, and having an optimistic outlook.
-Limiting media exposure and choosing reputable sources for information can help improve optimism.
+Limiting media exposure and choosing reputable sources of information can help improve optimism.

 When Stress is Overwhelming

 Building resilience may require help and support from professionals with the proper training to assist you.
 It is always appropriate to seek support from professionals when you’re not feeling as resilient and you find life’s stresses are overwhelming.